minjechoi/SOCKET/README.md

 # SOCKET
-The official repo for SocKET: Social Knowledge Evaluation Tests
+This is the official repo for SocKET: Social Knowledge Evaluation Tests [Link](https://link-url-here.org](https://arxiv.org/abs/2305.14938)